Sayini-16/cis6930sp24-assignment0/README.md

-## Crime Incidents Reporter
+## Assignment 0 - CIS 6930 Spring 2024

 ## Author: Anirudh Sayini

-## Description of the project:
+## Description of the Assignment:

+This assignment will be practicing extracting data from an online source and reformatting the data.
+Use your knowledge of Python3, SQL, regular expressions, and the Linux command line tools to extract information from a CSV file on the web.

 The Norman, Oklahoma police department regularly reports incidents, arrests, and other activities.
-This data is distributed to the public in the form of PDF files. (https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports)
+This data is hosted on their website (https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports).
+This data is distributed to the public in the form of PDF files.

 The website contains three types of summaries arrests, incidents, and case summaries.
-In this project a function is built that collects only the incidents.
-And Following operations are done
+Your assignment is to build a function that collects only the incidents.
+To do so, you need to write Python (3) function(s) to do each of the following:

-- To download the data given one incident pdf
+- Download the data given one incident pdf
-- To Extract the below fields:
+- Extract the fields:
   - Date / Time
   - Incident Number
   - Location
   - Nature
   - Incident ORI
-- To create a SQLite database to store the data;
+- Create a SQLite database to store the data
-- To Insert the data into the database;
+- Insert the data into the database
-- To Print each nature and the number of times it appears
+- Print each nature and the number of times the nature appears

 ## Setting up the Initial installations
 We run the following installations in the project's virtual environment.
 Even if the installations are done in the Python environment, in the project's virtual environment, there might be an error popping up "no module named nltk"